aldro61/colosse-tutorial/README.md

 ```
 source ~/env/bin/activate
 ```
 This will load you python environment when you login.
-Now, if you run `which python`, it should point to an executable in your virtual environment.
+Now, run `source ~/.bashrc` followed by `which python`.
+The last command should point to an executable in your virtual environment.

 #### Installing numpy